 What are Rainforests?

 Rainforest is a portmanteau of two words – Rain and Forests.
-They are essentially forests that are characterized by continuous rainfalls, an enclosed canopy of trees, and rich diversity of species.
+They are essentially forests characterized by continuous rainfalls, an enclosed canopy of trees, and rich species diversity.

-The rainforests have evolved over millions of years with many thousands of plants and species living in harmony with nature.
-The exact number of species in the rainforest is still unknown, with new discoveries every few weeks, it is hard to put a number.
+The rainforests have evolved over millions of years, with thousands of plants and species living harmoniously with nature.
+The exact number of species in the rainforest is still unknown; with discoveries every few weeks, it is hard to put a number.
 Though studies have indicated about 40000 plant species and more than 15000 types of trees are present in Amazon rainforests.
 Rainforests also hold around 50 percent of all terrestrial biodiversity found on Earth.

-The world’s largest rainforest is the Amazon rainforest of which more than half is in Brazil.
+The world’s largest rainforest is the Amazon rainforest, of which more than half is in Brazil.
 Other South American countries that share Amazon rainforests are Peru, Colombia, Bolivia, Ecuador, French Guiana, Guyana, Suriname, and Venezuela.
-Apart from the mighty Amazon, rainforests are also found in Congo, Indonesia, Australia, and a few other countries.
+Apart from the mighty Amazon, rainforests are also found in Congo, Indonesia, Australia, and other countries.

 Importance of Rainforests

-As we all know, trees in the forests have the capacity to remove large amounts of carbon dioxide emissions from the atmosphere due to the process of photosynthesis.
-But only a few of us know the contribution which rainforests can do, here are four major reasons to recognize the importance of rainforests.
+As we all know, trees in forests can remove large amounts of carbon dioxide emissions from the atmosphere due to photosynthesis.
+But only a few of us know the contribution rainforests can make; here are four primary reasons to recognize the importance of rainforests.

-Lungs of Planet– Rainforests, cover about 5% of the earth’s surface but have the capacity to absorb far higher levels of carbon dioxide from the atmosphere, compared to any other kinds of forests.
+Lungs of Planet– Rainforests cover about 5% of the earth’s surface but can absorb far higher levels of carbon dioxide from the atmosphere than other kinds of forests.

-Jewels of the Earth – The rainforests also provide accommodation to the largest number of plants and animal species.
-Some studies have said, 50% of the world’s plant and animal species reside in these forests.
+Jewels of the Earth – The rainforests also accommodate the most significant number of plants and animal species.
+Some studies have said 50% of the world’s plant and animal species reside in these forests.

-World’s largest Pharmacy – One of the lesser-known facts is the contribution they make to medicines, beauty products, and food.
-25% of all western medicine comes from the ingredients found in the rainforests.
+World’s largest Pharmacy – One of the lesser-known facts is their contribution to medicines, beauty products, and food.
+25% of all Western medicine comes from the ingredients found in the rainforests.

 Food bowl – The importance of rainforests is also felt at our dinner table.
-Humanity depends on rainforests for the variety of food it provides, from coffee to spices, from vegetables to fruits, the resources from our rainforests are needed for our survival.
+Humanity depends on rainforests for the variety of food it provides, from coffee to spices, from vegetables to fruits; the resources from our rainforests are needed for survival.

 Rainforests are under severe stress